Newton Falls seniors treated to unique graduation at Skyway Drive-In Theatre

-LEAVITTSBURG, Ohio (WKBN) – In a year of unusual graduations, another one took place Wednesday evening.
+LEAVITTSBURG, Ohio (WYTV) – In a year of unusual graduations, another one took place Wednesday evening.
 Newton Falls High School took its commencement to a drive-in.

 About 84 seniors and their parents were part of a police-escorted car parade from the high school to the Skyway Drive-In Theatre.
 There, they watched live and prerecorded speeches from their valedictorians and special guest speakers.